BLACKPARADOXz/BLACKPARADOXz/README.md

 <h3>Kon'nichiwa Mina-san!</h3>

-Hello my name is Sabri Beydanol, Im from turkey and i like dealing with programming languages.
+Hello my name is Sabri Beydanol, Im from Turkey and i like dealing with programming languages.
-I'm trying to do manga site project for now.
+Currently im working on a manga site project.

 #### My github statics!